jrstylle/node-projects-api/README.md

 ### Tasks

-- `npm start`: run the humble server created with help from express
+- `npm dev`: run the humble server created with help from express